Access Statement

 Amersham Museum is a local history museum located in the medieval market town of Amersham, north-west of London.
 The museum is housed in part of a 15th century hall house and a 19th century building with a new extension which includes seven public rooms and a herb garden.
 The museum displays a social history collection, which includes photographs, documents, objects and oral histories.

 The museum has a regular programme of events, for families and for adult visitors.
 There are also regular talks and walks.
-The museum has two websites, www.amershammuseum.org and www.amershamhistory.info
+The museum has a website www.amershammuseum.org

 2.1 Amersham Museum recognises that different users have different needs and is committed to providing access to all visitors.
 The museum works to identify and remove barriers that might prevent fair and equal access to the museum’s collections, as far as is practicable and within budgetary, legal and planning constraints.

-2.2 The museum has identified the following areas where barriers to access might exist:
+2.2 The museum has identified the following areas where barriers to access might exist.
+This document briefly outlines some of the most recent work done to address some of the barriers.

 The museum is committed to improving physical access to the museum’s collections.
-The expansion programme into 51 High Street has resulted in improvements to the access to the 15th century building.
+In 2016/17 the expansion programme into 51 High Street resulted in improvements to the access to the 15th century building.
 The new glass reception reveals the building to the High Street and the increased space has resulted in a redisplay where more of the historic building is visible to visitors.
 Redesigning the patio area has enabled wheelchair access to the whole garden.
 The Victorian building has access to the first floor via a platform lift.
+Additional improvements in 2024 have included the addition of handrails for internal and external stairs, more accessible fixtures in the inside toilet, and improved signage to highlight uneven flooring.

 2.2.2 Emotional and Attitudinal Access